There is a single Prometheus service in each seed cluster’s

 monitoring namespace, which is responsible for monitoring the cluster’s components (like the Kubermatic controller manager) and serves as the main datasource for the accompanying Grafana service.
 Besides that there is a Prometheus inside each user cluster namespace, which in turn monitors the Kubernetes control plane (apiserver, controller manager, etcd cluster etc.) of that customer cluster.
 The seed-level Prometheus scrapes all customer-cluster Prometheus instances and combines their metrics for creating the dashboards in Grafana.

 Along the seed-level Prometheus, there is a single alertmanager running in the seed, which all Prometheus instances are using to relay their alerts (i.e. the Prometheus inside the customer clusters send their alerts to the seed cluster’s alertmanager).

 The seed-level Prometheus uses Prometheus’ native federation mechanism to scrape the customer Prometheus instances.
-To prevent excessive amountf of data in the seed, it will however only scrape a few selected metrics, namely
+To prevent excessive amountf of data in the seed, it will however only scrape a few selected metrics, namely those labelled with

 The last of these options is used for pre-aggregated metrics, which combine highly detailed time series (like from etcd) into smaller, easier to handle metrics that can be readily used inside Grafana.

 In a default Kubermatic installation we ship Grafana as readonly metrics dashboard.
 When working with Grafana please keep in mind, that ALL CHANGES done using the Grafana UI (like adding datasources, etc.) WILL NOT BE PERSISTED.
 Dashboards, graphs, datasources, etc. will be defined using the Helm chart.

 Depending on how user clusters are used, disk usage for Prometheus can vary greatly.
 As the operator you should however plan for

 These values can also vary if you tweak the retention periods.